What you need to know about Grants

 - meet all Title IV student eligibility requirements

-Applicants with an Estimated Family Contribution (EFC) that is not Pell-eligible, are eligible to receive an award under the IASG program.
-The amount of the IASG award is the same as the maximum Pell Grant for the award year, adjusted for the student’s enrollment status and cost of attendance.
-All other federal student aid will be awarded based on the student’s calculated EFC.
+Applicants with an Estimated Family Contribution (EFC) that is not Pell-eligible, are eligible to receive an offer under the IASG program.
+The amount of the IASG offer is the same as the maximum Pell Grant for the academic year, adjusted for the student’s enrollment status and cost of attendance.
+All other federal student aid will be offered based on the student’s calculated EFC.